 Yes.
-Lifeline will not affect Sky and Broadband as long as the unit has been connected correctly with a filter.
+Sky and Broadband are not affected as long as the unit has been connected correctly with a filter.

 If your broadband or television has a filter it will be fine as they are used in conjunction with the telecare equipment.
 Filters are attached so that if the equipment or alarms are triggered they will still work even if the TV and broadband are being used.

 Yes you can.
 We have units that work using a mobile phone network.
 Our self install service uses this model or call us for more details,

 Your unit is designed to be in operation 24 hours-a-day.
 It needs to be switched on to provide you with the reassurance and protection of being able to place a call in the event of need, please do not turn it off.